lisett_icon.jpg

 Lisett Luik, Co-founder, COO

-How does afforestation fit into the broader carbon credit market?
+How do afforestation carbon credits fit into the broader market?

 Are all these projects developed according to the same rules?